-Colchester Borough Council, like every local authority, provides a wide range of services to the local community, many of which are statutory functions.
+Colchester Borough Council provides a wide range of services to the local community, many of which are statutory functions.
 Any failure, actual or perceived, to deliver the full range of services will have a negative impact on both the community and the authority.
 As such, all reasonable measures should be adopted to minimise the likelihood of business or service interruption.